microsoft/Tradable-Digital-Assets-Solution-Accelerator/01_Application_Deployment/README.md

 2. [Visual Studio](https://visualstudio.microsoft.com/)
 3. Updated connection strings

-## Options
+## Options to Run/Deploy our Code

-You can either run the application locally or hosted using Kubernates in your resource group.
-In the project **Contoso.DigitalGoods.Application.API** have a DockerFile to build the image.
+1.- Local with visual Studio

 # Steps
 1. Open [Contoso.DigitalGoodsToken.sln](./src/Contoso.DigitalGoodsToken.sln) in Visual Studio (as Admin)
 2. Build Project
 3. Run the **Contoso.DigitalGoods.Application.API** project or **Microsoft.Azure.TokenService** project to activate the different endpoints.
 In other case yo can configure the execution for both projects.

+In the Next images we have the specif steps to execute the solution:

+2.- Create a Image and Deploy in our Container to Kubernates

+You can either run the application locally or hosted using Kubernates in your resource group.
+In the project **Contoso.DigitalGoods.Application.API** have a DockerFile to build the image.

 ## Components